 Health Insurance Marketplace Now Open Through December 15

-This year’s open enrollment period runs from November 1 through December 15, 2019.
-During this time, you can enroll in a plan if you do not currently have coverage; make changes to your current coverage; or renew your current plan as it stands today.
-It’s also a good idea to update your Marketplace application with your expected income and household information for 2020, to take advantage of the best plan, features and savings for you for the new year.
-Additionally, if you have experienced a major life event, such as health coverage loss, marriage, adoption or having a baby, you may qualify for an extended special enrollment period after December 15.
+This year’s open enrollment period runs from November 1 through December 15, 2018.
+This is a shorter time frame than last year’s open enrollment period, which means you will have six weeks to enroll in a plan if you do not currently have coverage; make changes to your current coverage; or renew your current plan as it stands today.
+If you have experienced a major life event, such as health coverage loss, marriage, adoption or having a baby, you may qualify for an extended special enrollment period after December 15.

 Getting ready to enroll

 Before you enroll, there are a few simple steps you can take to ensure that you’re ready to choose the right plan for you and your family: